LaRambla20/Repo11_ExpRob-assignment1/README.md

 ```bash
 roslaunch exprob_first_assignment software_architecture.launch ontology_path:="path-to-the-plain-ontology-folder" ontology_name:="name-of-the-constructed-ontology"
 ```
-* two new terminal windows will be opened: one that corresponds to the `state_machine` node and initially contains the GUI that guides you through the construction of the environment; the other that corresponds to the `robot_states` node and mainly displays the robot battery management
+* two new terminal windows will be opened: one that corresponds to the `state_machine` node and initially contains the GUI that guides you through the construction of the environment; the other that corresponds to the `robot_states` node and mainly displays the robot's battery management

 ## Functioning
 The following video briefly shows the functioning of the software architecture: